Premiered on February 4, 2020

-Canada Council for the Arts, British Columbia Arts Council, the City of Vancouver, The Province of BC, Vancouver Civic Theatres, the Georgia Straight, The Province of British Columbia, Hamber Foundation, Mclean Foundation, Vancouver Latin American Cultural Centre, Latincouver
+Canada Council for the Arts, British Columbia Arts Council, the City of Vancouver, The Province of BC, Vancouver Civic Theatres, the Georgia Straight, The Province of British Columbia, MJY Fabrication, rice and beans, Deux Mille Foundation, Hamber Foundation, McLean Foundation, Vancouver Latin American Cultural Centre, Latincouver, Cloverdale Paint, Associated Plastics, The Lazy Gourmet

 Anywhere But Here is an external representation of the inner turmoil of exile.
 Using magic realism tropes, it follows a family on a journey back towards Chile from Canada.
 They drive in a mythological chrome convertible along the desert border between the US and Mexico, each with different emotions about the North they are leaving and the South they are approaching, reversing their refugee flight, refusing the state of exile.
 The father and his two young daughters encounter an increasingly fantastic range of characters.
 They are encircled by past, present and future, in a collective vision that takes them, and the audience, into the compelling experiences of people crossing and guarding the border.
 Threaded through the external journey is the internal search for home in an unstable world.
 With the arrival of the mother of the family, they confront the costs of exile and the true nature of home.